Nastro d'Argento for Best Actress

-The Nastro d'Argento for Best Actress is one of the Nastro d'Argento (Silver Ribbon) awards.
-This is a film award assigned each year since 1946, by Sindacato Nazionale dei Giornalisti Cinematografici Italiani (Italian National Syndicate of Film Journalists), the association of Italian film critics.
+The Nastro d'Argento for Best Actress is an accolade presented annually since 1946 by the Sindacato Nazionale dei Giornalisti Cinematografici Italiani (Italian National Syndicate of Film Journalists), an association of Italian film critics.

 Mariangela Melato and Margherita Buy are the record holders, with five Nastro d'Argento awards each for Best Actress received, followed by Anna Magnani, Micaela Ramazzotti, and Jasmine Trinca, four-time winners.
 A list of Nastro d'Argento awards for Best Actress follows.